mosip/documentation/docs/compliance-tool-kit.md

 ## Developer Guide

-@Swati: [Talk about documentation to add test cases to compliance tool kit]
+To be able to add new test cases to CTK, refer to [How to add more test cases](https://docs.mosip.io/1.2.0/modules/compliance-tool-kit/how-to-guides/ctk-test-cases).

 ## Source code